Emvnn/CS_Books/README.md

 Both call themselves software engineers, and both tend to earn similar salaries in their early careers.
 But Type 1 engineers progress toward more fulfilling and well-remunerated work over time, whether that’s valuable commercial work or breakthrough open-source projects, technical leadership or high-quality individual contributions.

+Type 1 engineers find ways to learn computer science in depth, whether through conventional means or by relentlessly learning throughout their careers.
+Type 2 engineers typically stay at the surface, learning specific tools and technologies rather than their underlying foundations, only picking up new skills when the winds of technical fashion change.

+Currently, the number of people entering the industry is rapidly increasing, while the number of CS grads is relatively static.
+This oversupply of Type 2 engineers is starting to reduce their employment opportunities and keep them out of the industry’s more fulfilling work.
+Whether you’re striving to become a Type 1 engineer or simply looking for more job security, learning computer science is the only reliable path.